 Who should own this card

-Someone who spends a lot at one of the discounted merchant categories and would like a one-year break on interest charges may benefit from this card.
+Someone who spends a lot at one of the discounted merchant categories and would like a long break on interest charges for purchases and balance transfers may benefit from this card.

 Fees and APR

 - Enjoy 0% APR for the first 20 billing cycles on purchases and balance transfers.

 - After the intro period expires, your regular APR will be a variable 9.99% to 17.99%.

 - You’ll pay a 3% fee (or $5 minimum) on balance transfers.